XAMLU/one-day-intro/Modules/Module1.md

     }
     ```

-11. Note the error under ShellPage.
-This is the C# language service indicating it cannot resolve ShellPage because its namespace is not in scope.
+11. Note the error indicator under ShellPage.
+This is the C# language service indicating it cannot resolve `ShellPage` because its namespace is not in scope.

     ![ImageLabel](./Images/MOD01_2017-10-26_10_43_54.png)